 An indirect CSP such as Sherweb also provides partners with a number of invaluable tools and resources to help drive your success.
 And there are plenty of benefits to becoming a partner.
-For one, MSPs that partner with Sherweb get access to marketing assets such as campaigns-in-a-box and prepared social media posts, pre-sales support for complex client scenarios, and much more.
+For one, MSPs that partner with Sherweb get access to marketing assets such as campaigns-in-a-box and prepared social media posts, pre-sales support for complex client scenarios and much more.
 Working with a partner can also lead to better pricing and support for your MSP.

 #3 Find clients

 Client acquisition is a big part of an MSP’s growth and sustainability.
 This means that whether your MSP is brand new or well established, growing your customer base should always be a top priority.

 Your marketing and brand awareness plan should be at the forefront when sourcing and securing clients.
 When drafting a business plan, MSPs should pay close attention to how they present their services to potential customers.
 You can have the greatest solution stack on the market, but it will count for nothing if no one knows about it.